Carla Grant Retires After 33 Years

 Carla Grant has been instrumental in helping to create the flexible work culture of the firm and has spearheaded work-life balance initiatives.
 She has been an advocate for flexible work schedules for all and helped to lead many initiatives throughout the firm to benefit families.
 Carla was honored for her success in business by being recognized with the YWCA Tribute Award “Woman of Achievement” and was also selected by the Grand Rapids Business Journal as one of the “50 Most Influential Women in West Michigan”.

-“We didn’t hide it, but few people knew we were sisters-in-law working together as fellow CPA Shareholders in Hungerford for all these years.
+“We didn’t hide it, but few people knew we were sisters-in-law working together as fellow CPA Shareholders in Hungerford Nichols for all these years.
 I introduced Carla to the Firm when she graduated from college and married my brother, Rich Grant.
 Knowing Carla desired to work part-time once her first child was born, we developed a plan for her to become indispensable to the Firm while still working part- time.
 It involved developing a significant depth of expertise in the area of Employee Benefit Plans and developing a team of specialists to work with her.
 By doing this, Carla blazed a trail for the next generation of female CPAs to become shareholders, working part-time.
 She eventually became a speaker for the AICPA on this topic.” said Peggy Murphy, CPA, CGMA, Shareholder.

 Carla Grant, CPA, Shareholder